 There are lots of reasons you might need a crown in your life.
 First, you need to know that crowns help save a tooth.
 Crowns protect teeth that have become weak.
 Usually, crowns help protect teeth that have become weak for three large reasons.
 First, teeth become weak because they are injured or damaged through accident or injury.
 For example, people may not be wearing a sports mouthguard during sports play.
 They could get hit in the mouth and damage their teeth.
 People also damage their teeth through bruxism.
 Bruxism is the name for clenching or grinding your teeth at night.
 Over time, this clenching and grinding can damage or weaken teeth.

 Second, people need crowns because their teeth have become damaged from tooth decay.
 Tooth decay, caused by bacteria in your mouth, can eventually bore a hole into tooth enamel and cause pain and infection in the tooth pulp.
 Crowns can also be placed when periodontal disease, or gum disease, has weakened teeth.
 Crowns can be used when adults break, chip, or crack their teeth as well.
 Depending on the tooth, adults can break their teeth by biting down on something hard.
+We also use crowns as caps for dental implants.

 What Happens If You Need a Crown?